Knee arthritis: Orthotics

 Supportive devices like knee braces can be used for symptom relief in osteoarthritis of the knee.
 Knee braces may however result in discomfort, skin irritation, swelling, and may not provide benefits to all.
 Using a cane, shock-absorbent footwear and inserts, elastic bandages, and knee sleeves may also be helpful for managing arthritis symptoms.
 Braces may be especially effective when only one knee is affected.
 Shoe insoles that are fitted to correct flat feet provide significant relief to those with severely flat feet.
 However, it has been found that insoles used to correct medial knee osteoarthritis (the more common form) may not offer much pain relief.

 Lifestyle

 Body weight

 Obesity is a known and very significant risk factor for the development of osteoarthritis.
 Furthermore, losing weight reduces mechanical stress acting upon the knees when standing, possibly reducing pain and improving function in knee osteoarthritis.
 However, it is necessary to ascertain whether the patient is actually overweight before committing to weight loss as a management technique.

 Exercise

 Exercises can help increase range of motion and flexibility as well as help strengthen the muscles in the leg.
 Physical therapy and exercise are often effective in reducing pain and improving function.
-Compared to the patient-education program, pain and function showed improvement after eight weeks of aquatic exercise, and after twelve weeks it showed improvement in the function actiites.
-Inclusion of isokinetic quadriceps and hamstring strengthening exercises into the rehabilitation packages for the patients with knee osteoarthritis may also enhance the high-quality of life and make a contribution to the decreased hazard of fall. land-based exercises that focus on hip abductor shows improvement related to performance and function in women with symptomatic knee osteoarthritis.
 A Cochrane review could not conclude whether high-intensity exercises provide better results than low-intensity exercises.